Dejan Jakovic: Early life and career

 Born in Karlovac, SR Croatia prior to the breakup of Yugoslavia, Jakovic was brought by his parents to Canada at the age of six following the outbreak of war in 1991.
 They settled in Etobicoke, part of Metropolitan Toronto.
 His father Nenad played for NK Karlovac in Croatia.

 Jakovic took up soccer in Canada.
 He was a four-year letterwinner at Scarlett Heights Academy, and was named team MVP as a junior and senior, captaining both indoor and outdoor teams.
 He played in the Canada national youth program, and also for two-time Ontario Cup winner Woodbridge Strikers under Bob Graham.
 He was a member of the team that competed at the 2004 Dallas Cup, played with former UAB teammate Lukasz Kwapisz.

 At the age of eighteen, Jakovic had a trial with OFK Beograd, but was not signed by the team.

 College

-After failing to make the OFK squad, Jakovic accepted a scholarship to the University of Alabama at Birmingham and went on to play four years of college soccer for the Blazers.
+After training with OFK U18 team, Jakovic accepted a scholarship to the University of Alabama at Birmingham and went on to play four years of college soccer for the Blazers.

 In 2007, he played with the Canadian Lions of the Canadian Soccer League where he was selected for the Locust CSL All Star game.